how-to

 Record Transactions Accurately

-Enter transactions manually or via integrations like Breezing, ensuring dates, amounts, and fair market values are clearly documented.
+Enter transactions manually or via integrations like Breezing, making sure dates, amounts, and fair market values are clearly documented.

 Managing Gains and Losses